google-marketing-solutions/adios/README.md

 - starting from Adios v1.1 you can generate assets based on ad group keywords (check this [video](https://github.com/google-marketing-solutions/adios/assets/3335483/9be71a1a-43da-49ba-b203-598e797f1d64)).

 https://github.com/google-marketing-solutions/adios/assets/3335483/72db55da-7ed1-47bb-8daf-b61d50fb1ea7

+## Google Ads API Mocks

+Want to try out image generation without real ad groups?
+Simulate them easily with a spreadsheet:

+- __Configure Adios__: In the "Config" sheet, add a variable named "Google Ads Mock Sheet".
+Choose a name for your mock sheet (e.g., "Mock") and set it as the value for this variable.
+- __Create Your Mock Data__: Create a new sheet with the name you chose (e.g., "Mock").
+Make sure it has two columns:
+  - "Ad Group Name": Enter a name for each simulated ad group.
+  - "Keywords": List the keywords associated with each ad group (coma separeted).

+Adios will treat this as your ad group data for image generation, and you can find the generated images in your GCS bucket under `<Your Bucket>/Mock/...`.

 ## Assets upload and linking to Add Groups